pubnub/chat-engine/guide/advancedConcepts/templating/templating.md

 ## Data Binding (Angular and React)

 ChatEngine has a local data system that keeps data about {@link Chat| Chats } and {@link User| Users } in sync.
-So when working with data bound system we get some functionality for free!
+So when working with a data-bound system we get some functionality for free!

 For example in Angular: